NethServer/ns8-crowdsec/README.md

 `set-threat-shield` busts that cache, so a freshly bought entitlement is picked up at once.

-`${MODULE_ID}-threat-shield.timer` refreshes the feeds every 6 hours.
-Each run is a flush-and-reimport per feed: decisions carry `origin: cscli-import` and `scenario: threat-shield/<feed key>`, so a failing or disabled feed never touches another feed's decisions, nor anything from CAPI, the hub, manual bans, or the nethesis-insights import.
+`${MODULE_ID}-threat-shield.timer` refreshes the five premium feeds every 6 hours.
+Each run is a flush-and-reimport per feed: decisions carry `origin: cscli-import` and `scenario: threat-shield/<feed key>`, so a failing or disabled feed never touches another feed's decisions, nor anything from CAPI, the hub, manual bans, or the `nethesis-insights` import.
 Decisions last 7 hours — longer than the interval, so one failed cycle degrades coverage instead of dropping it.

+`nethesis-insights` is pulled separately by `imageroot/bin/import-blocklist` on its own `${MODULE_ID}-import.timer`, every 15 minutes, from `{insights_url}/v1/blocklist`.
+It's the same flush-and-reimport pattern — `cscli decisions delete --origin cscli-import --scenario nethesis-insights` then a fresh import — but with a bare `nethesis-insights` scenario tag rather than the `threat-shield/<key>` one the premium feeds use, and decisions last 35 minutes to match the shorter interval.
+The server URL is the constant `INSIGHTS_DEFAULT_URL = "https://insights.nethesis.it"` in `imageroot/bin/threat_shield.py`; `INSIGHTS_SERVER_URL` and `INSIGHTS_VERIFY_TLS` still work as environment overrides for dev/test deployments pointed at a staging server, but no action sets them — there is no user-facing configuration for the server address. `verify_tls: false` (via `INSIGHTS_VERIFY_TLS`) exists for self-signed test servers only.

+Every ban decision this node makes is also pushed back in near-real-time to `nethesis-insights`, so the central service can fold it into that same fleet-wide consensus list.
+Delivery uses CrowdSec's own `notification-http` plugin, driven by `profiles.yaml`: no polling, no cursor, no extra timer.
+Decisions fired within the same 30s window are batched into a single `POST /v1/threat-events`.
+Simulated alerts (`cscli simulation`) are never sent.
+Delivery is best effort: a decision made while `crowdsec1` is mid-restart, or lost to a plugin subprocess crash, is not retried.
+There is no separate on/off switch for this direction: it is wired automatically whenever the node carries the Threat Shield entitlement and has a subscription identity, independent of which feeds are selected.
+The gate is read from the cached entitlement verdict in `threat_shield_entitlement.json`, never a live probe — `expand-configuration` runs as the service's `ExecStartPre`, and a live probe there could stall the start.

+Identity for both the push and the `nethesis-insights` pull is read fresh from the `cluster/subscription` Redis hash (`system_id`/`auth_token`) at render/run time and sent as `Authorization: Basic base64(system_id:auth_token)` — it is never persisted into the module environment, so a terminated/re-registered subscription starts working (or stops) on the very next reload with no reconfiguration.

-The outcome of the last run is written to `threat_shield_last_import.json` and surfaced by `list-threat-shield`.
+The outcome of each run — premium feeds every 6 hours, `nethesis-insights` every 15 minutes — is merged into the single `last_import` map surfaced by `list-threat-shield` described above.

 Every run also refreshes the Nethesis **global allowlist** into a dedicated `cscli allowlists` entry named `nethesis_threat_shield`, applied before the